csxeba/trickster/Readme.md

 Available through *trickster.agent*

-The agent is a wrapper around a Keras Model, which handles the learning and experience collection from the environment.
+The agent is a wrapper around one or more **tf.keras Models**.
+This handles the learning and experience collection from the environment.
 Agents are written so that they are maximizing the expected reward of the environment they are interacting with.

-*Agents* have the following constructor parameters in common:

-- **action_space**: action space, integer or an iterable holding possible actions to be taken
-- **memory**: optional, an instance of Experience which is used as a buffer for learning
-- **discount_factor_gamma**: I like long variable names
-- **state_preprocessor**: callable, not quite stable yet.
-It is called on singe states and batches as well (this will change)

-*Agents* present the following public methods:

-- **model** or **actor** and **critic**: Keras Model instances
-- **sample(state, reward, done)**: sample an action to be taken, given state.
-Also rewards and done flags.
-- **push_experience(state, reward, done)**: direct experience is saved in an internal buffer.
-This method pushes it into the Experience buffer.
-Also handles the last reward and last done flag and for instance computes GAE.
-- **fit(\*args, \*\*kwargs)**: updates the network parameters and optionally resets the memory buffer. returns a history dictionary holding losses.
-Specific algorithms have their own argument lists for *fit*.

-### Exeprience

-Generic *NumPy* ndarray-based buffer to store trajectories.

-Constructor parameters:
-- **max_length**

-Public properties:
-- **N**: number of samples currently in the buffer

-Public methods:
-- **reset()**: empties all arrays
-- **remember(states, \*args)**: stores any number of arrays.
-The number only has to be consistent with the number of arrays in the first call.
-- **sample(size)**: samples a given number of trajectories.
-Returs (state, state_next, *)
-- **stream(size, infinite)**: streams batches of <size>.
-Optionally streams infinitelly.
+All agent classes present the .from_environment() factory method, which inspects the action and observation spaces of an environment and automatically selects (relatively small) Neural Networks for running on the given environment.

+These hardcoded architectures can be overriden by passing an architecture to the factory method

 ### Rollouts